Geraint Davies (Labour politician)

-Geraint Richard Davies (born 3 May 1960) is a British politician who is the Labour Co-op Member of Parliament (MP) for Swansea West.
-Previously, Davies was the Labour Party MP for Croydon Central from 1997 to 2005.
+Geraint Richard Davies (born 3 May 1960) is a British politician who served as the Member of Parliament (MP) for Swansea West from 2010 to 2024.
+He was elected as a member of the Labour and Co-operative Party, but was suspended from the party in 2023 and sat the remainder of his term as an independent.

+Previously, Davies was the Labour MP for Croydon Central from 1997 to 2005.
 He had also served as the Leader of Croydon London Borough Council.

-Personal life
+Early life and career

-Davies was born in Chester.
+Geraint Davies was born on 3 May 1960 in Chester.
 His family comes from west Wales; his civil servant father is from Aberystwyth and his mother's family are from Swansea.
-He was brought up in Cardiff where he attended Llanishen High School, before studying Mathematics then Philosophy, Politics and Economics at Jesus College, Oxford; while at Oxford he was Junior Common Room President.
-He married Dr. Vanessa Fry in September 1991 and they now live in Swansea.
+He was brought up in Cardiff where he attended Llanishen High School, before studying Mathematics followed by Philosophy, Politics and Economics at Jesus College, Oxford where he was Junior Common Room President.

-Professional background
+Davies joined Unilever as a Group Product Manager in 1982, before joining Colgate-Palmolive as a Marketing Manager.
+He then started his own companies including Pure Crete Ltd. and Equity Creative Ltd.

+Political career

-Davies joined Unilever as a Group Product Manager in 1982, and became Group Product Manager before joining Colgate-Palmolive Ltd. as Marketing Manager and then starting his own companies including Pure Crete Ltd. and Equity Creative Ltd. He became active in the Labour Party from 1982, being Assistant Secretary for Croydon North East Labour Party and Chair of Croydon Central Constituency Labour Party, and was a member of the Association of Scientific, Technical and Managerial Staffs, and later the Manufacturing, Science and Finance union.
+Davies has been active in the Labour Party since 1982, being Assistant Secretary for Croydon North East Labour Party and Chair of Croydon Central Constituency Labour Party.
+He was a member of the Association of Scientific, Technical and Managerial Staffs, and later the Manufacturing, Science and Finance union.
 He has been a member of the Co-operative Party since 1984 and joined the GMB in 1985.
 Davies became Director of Pure Crete Ltd, described as a 'Green tour operator', in 1989.

-Political career

-Local government

 Davies was elected to Croydon London Borough Council in 1986 representing New Addington ward, retaining the seat in 1990 and 1994.
 He became Chairman of the Housing Committee when Labour won control of Croydon London Borough Council in 1994.

-Davies was elected to succeed Mary Walker as Leader of the Council in 1996, resigning from the role and his council seat in 1997.
+He was elected Leader of the Council in 1996, resigning from the role and his council seat in 1997.
 He was also chair of the Housing Committee of the London Boroughs Association, the predecessor of London Councils, from 1996 to 1997.